octabytes/blog/content/posts/immudb & minio/immudb-s3-bucket-minio/index.md

 **Separating compute and storage**

 Immudb can store its data in an AWS S3 bucket or a compatible alternative.
 Here we are going to use Minio to deploy an object storage with low latency close to the immudb instance.
 That way the increased storage space usage over time is easy to manage and the performance much better than AWS S3\.
-On Elestio It’s possible to resize network disks up to 10 TB per volume.
+On OctaByte It’s possible to resize network disks up to 10 TB per volume.
 You can also create a cluster of several MinIO instances to enable high availability and increase the global storage size.

 **SDK, REST API and Web UI**